Social Media

 For many, getting started on social media can feel like wading through murky waters.
 The beauty, and at times the hardest part, is that there are no hard and fast rules when it comes to social media.
 Deciding what to post, where, how frequently, and when can feel overwhelming, but by using social media, churches have the power to spread their message to a wider audience.
 To get started, check out these steps for supporting your church with social media.

-Step One: Determine Your Audience
+Step One: Define Your Audience & Goals

 Step Two: Getting Started